 What You Can Do

-Once connected, you can:- Chat with AI Players in DMs — Send messages directly to the PlayerZero bot to ask questions about your codebase, debug issues, or investigate problems
+Once connected, you can:- Chat with Players in DMs — Send messages directly to the PlayerZero bot to ask questions about your codebase, debug issues, or investigate problems

 - @mention in channels — Mention the PlayerZero bot in any channel to start a conversation.
 The bot creates a Player session and responds in a thread.

-Message Shortcuts
+Message Shortcut

 - Choose a project (if you have more than one)